What's NewPlan B PresentationSearch the WebpageFlood Video Links

 3/14/1929 Flood Predictions From Storm Paths, Preflood River Stages, Precipitation Data, And Peak River Stages by James E. Stewart and E.T.
 Schuleen, West Virginia Power and Transmission Company, Pittsburg, PA., courtesy of the American Metrological Society, http://ams.allenpress.com/ The only other paper that has been located that Mr. Stewart ever authored.
 This one deals with a "working method of making flood predictions from storm paths, preflood river stages, precipitation data, and peak river stages on the Cheat River in West Virginia."

 The conclusions reached in this report show that “95% of the migrants leaving the reservoir used the surface spillway as their exit route and that less than 5% left through the turbine intake.”
-Further the report concludes that “64% of the native Sockeye and 54% of the native Coho were killed in passing down the spillway.”
+Further the report concludes that In considering the rates of return of marked sockeye it is quite evident that the spillway fish suffered a higher mortality than the tunnel fish and that both suffered a higher mortality than the river releases” and “64% of the native Sockeye and 54% of the native Coho were killed in passing down the spillway.”

 1972 Rebuilding the Once Great Salmon Runs of Swinomish Channel This document was provided to me by the Washington Bulb Company and describes the reasons that the former Washington State Department of Fisheries director felt were the reasons for the demise of the salmon runs in Swinomish Slough.